 AIDS sufferers (severe pain) and/or infirmed (too ill).
 Oh, yeah,

-limited-pride HOP wanted all of them to "walk" -- or maybe crawl!
+limited-pride HOP wanted all of them to "walk" -- or roll out their

 Pride?
 Shame!
 We

-ten cars.
+ten vehicles!
 So what?
-The bigger is the better when it comes
+The bigger is the better when it

-to parades, especially GLBT "Pride".
-Everyone knows that, even a
+to parades, especially G.L.B.T.
+"Pride".
+Everyone (except the HOP

-veterans of the Stonewall Rebellion, there wouldn't be any GLBT Pride
+the veterans of the 1969 Stonewall Rebellion, there wouldn't be

 Parade -- anywhere!

-few former members of the S.V.A., all of whom such as "Skunkgirl", "The
+several former members of the S.V.A., all of whom, such as

 Old Bat", "Mister Bluster", "The Batty Bat" and "Gay Vader" were 86'd